-Vessel Operations & Seamanship - Maritime Science Education and USCG Certification Training
+Vessel Operations & Seamanship - Maritime Science Education and USCG Certification & STCW Training

-Clatsop Community College is a public, two-year coeducational institution serving northwest Oregon and southwest Washington since 1958.
+Established in 1958, Clatsop Community College is a public, two-year coeducational institution serving northwest Oregon and southwest Washington.
 Instruction and training in liberal arts and sciences, professional technical fields, community education, developmental education, and general education are offered. its high-quality, low-cost education serves a district that covers all of Clatsop County and part of Columbia County in Oregon, and Pacific and Wahkiakum Counties in Washington.

 At Clatsop Community College you may earn a one-year certificate or two-year degree in a variety of fields leading directly to good careers or further education, or complete two years of lower division instruction that can be transferred to a four-year college or university, or enroll in classes, workshops and seminars which offer personal as well as occupational benefits.